odeon-org/.github/.github/pull_request_template.md

 ## Checklist
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask. -->
-- [ ] My changes meet the acceptance criteria of the mentioned user stories.
+- [ ] My changes meet the acceptance criteria of the mentioned user stories and issues.
 - [ ] My code follows the conventions of this project.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.